-In Canada, the citizenship rate is mostly studied through census data, which focus on the effects of individual variables, such as arrival, socio-demographic characteristics or visa category.51
+In Canada, the citizenship rate is mostly studied through census data, which focus on the effects of individual variables, such as arrival, socio-demographic characteristics or visa category.55 The studies cited in this section of the paper include an overview of citizenship rates between 1996 and 2021.

 The number of years since immigration is "one of the most important determinants of citizenship [as] it is positively correlated with naturalization."
-According to 15 years of census data, the overall increase in the citizenship rate "was driven by the increase among immigrants who had been in Canada for 10 years or more."
-53
+56 According to 15 years of census data, the overall increase in the citizenship rate "was driven by the increase among immigrants who had been in Canada for 10 years or more."
+57

 Citizenship rates are also different among immigrant status groups, which vary across socio-demographic characteristics, such as family income, education, official language ability and source country or region.
-For example, it was observed that recent immigrants in the lowest family income category had a lower citizenship rate than those in the highest.
-The difference in the citizenship rate between these two groups was 5.3% in 1996 and increased to 15.2% in 2016.54
+For example, it was observed that in 2016 and 2021, recent immigrants58 in the lowest family income category had a lower citizenship rate than those in the highest.
+In 2016, the citizenship rate was 51.5% for the lowest family income group and 66.7% for the highest income group-a difference of 15.2 percentage points.
+In 2021, the rates for both groups declined even further: the citizenship rate was 35.8% for the lowest family income group and 56.2% for the highest income group-a difference of 20.4 percentage points.
+Between 2016 and 2021, the gap between these two groups continued to increase.59

-This trend of a widening gap is also found in the difference in citizenship rates between less educated and more highly educated recent immigrants, which rose from 11.5% in 1996 to 20.2% in 2016.55 Language skills also contribute to this increasing disparity in citizenship rates.
-Since demonstrating adequate knowledge of English or French is a requirement for most applicants for citizenship, immigrants who have English or French as a mother tongue or who know how to speak English or French are more likely to become naturalized than those who do not have these official language skills.
+This trend of a widening gap is also found in the difference in citizenship rates between less educated (those with less than high school) and more highly educated recent immigrants (those with a university degree).
+This gap increased from 11.5 percentage points in 1996 to 20.2 and 21.4 percentage points in 2016 and 2021, respectively.
+Language skills also contribute to this increasing disparity in citizenship rates.
+Since demonstrating adequate knowledge of English or French is a requirement for most applicants for citizenship, immigrants who have English or French as a mother tongue or who know how to speak English or French are more likely to become naturalized than those who do not have these official language skills: